feltcute/ModdingDocsMGD/Doc/Reference/Asset/ImageLayers.rst

   "ChangeImageLayer", "LayerType", "1", "ImageName"

-Make sure the LayerType field is the same as that layer’s name in the monster's json.
+Make sure the LayerType field is the same as that layer's name in the monster's json.

-Instead of a number, you can instead designate a Monster's nameID.
+Instead of a number, you can instead use a Monster's nameID.
 It will change their layer regardless of what position they are in from
 :ref:`DisplayCharactersFunc`.
-Also useful for tracking who’s face you’re changing.
+It's also useful for tracking whose face you're changing.

 .. _ActivateOverlayFunc: